wrKezer/security/README.md

-**the Security Audit**
+**the web3 Security Audit**

 ##### [Extreme Measure](#extreme-measures) : Separating everything with already hardened laptops.
-You can DIY your own laptop like that, but needs tons of time and research so if you like these stuff it is always good to know, but not recommended for non tech people.
+You can DIY your laptop like that, but it needs tons of time and research, so if you like this stuff, it is always good to know but not recommended for non-tech people.

-##### [General Usage Tips](#general-part) : General usage suggestions which can be applied to all computers and operating systems.
+##### [General Usage Tips](#general-part) : General usage suggestions applied to all computers and operating systems.
 BUT I will not suggest using Windows.
 Linux > MacOS > Windows.
 If you have to use windows, consider using VM or dual boot for your important needs.

 ##### [Settings](#setings) : Settings for freshly installed Ubuntu, Macos and firefox.